thi-ng/umbrella/packages/wasm-api/README.md

    for (currently) Zig & TypeScript and C11.
 For TS fully type checked and memory-mapped (zero-copy) accessors of WASM-side data are generated.
 In principle, all languages with a WASM target are supported, however currently only bindings for these mentioned langs are included.
-Other languages require custom bindings, e.g. based on the flexible primitives provided here.
 8. [CLI
    frontend/utility](https://github.com/thi-ng/umbrella/blob/develop/packages/wasm-api-bindgen/README.md#cli-generator)
    for the code generator(s)